I tried Hermes Agent's Mixture of Agents (MoA)

 Use MoA when a hard task benefits from multiple model perspectives but still needs Hermes' normal agent loop: tool calls, follow-up iterations, interrupts, transcript persistence, and the same session context as any other message.

-The guidance says "use this for difficult tasks where multiple model perspectives help, but Hermes' normal agent loop (tool calls and session continuity) is maintained as-is."
+The guidance says "use it for difficult tasks where multiple model perspectives help, but Hermes' normal agent loop (tool calls, session continuity) is maintained as-is."

-One key point is that only the aggregator side ultimately calls tools.
-Tool state is also passed to the reference side, and the flow involves references returning opinions that take the tool context into account, after which the aggregator bundles them and calls the tool.
-This impacts the latency I observed later when testing tool calling.
+A key point is that only the aggregator side actually calls tools.
+The tool state is also passed to the reference side, so the flow involves the reference models returning opinions informed by the tool context, and then the aggregator bundling those opinions and calling the tool.
+This affects the latency I'll observe later when testing tool calling.

-Regarding the basis for the numbers mentioned at the beginning, the official docs show a table like this.
-HermesBench is Nous's internal benchmark, and the leaderboard itself has not yet been made public.
+Regarding the basis for the numbers mentioned at the outset, the official docs show a table like this.
+HermesBench is an internal Nous benchmark, and the leaderboard itself has not yet been made public.

 | Model | HermesBench Score |